Tuesday, December 31, 2024

 Vietnam 2: Slightly less chaos

-After the palace, the tickets also got us into a side-house (WORD) which had an exhibition about the history of the palace, as a lens to review the history of the country from french colony to dictatorship, assassination, to civil war.
-To be honest, there was little architecture and no furniture so we kinda skimmed it all and moved on.
+After the palace, the tickets also got us into a château on the property for an exhibition on the history of the palace, as a lens to review the history of the country from French colony to dictatorship, assassination, and civil war.
+To be honest, there was little architecture and no furniture so we skimmed the exhibits and quickly moved on.

 The very first metro line opened last week, and the second stop is at the opera house!
 Since it's free for the first month to drum up interest and sell the idea to the masses - everyone is riding it, posting about it (and the need for deodorant) on social media, etc etc. So we took it out to the end and back!
-Growing up outside DC, I've been riding the metro since I was in a stroller... which made it cute to see all the first-timers form orderly lines, grab one handle apiece, and face forward.
+Growing up outside DC, I've been riding the metro since I was in a stroller... which made it cute to see all the first-timers board, form orderly lines facing forward, and grab one handle apiece.
 Luckily it also means they didn't know the best seat in the house: Very back of the train, so you can look out in all three directions.
-The line starts off underground, so check out this sweet video:
+The line starts off underground, so check out this sweet video.
+Is this an idea I stole from some random guy in an airport last year?
+Absolutely.
+But look how cool it turns out:

 I was still stuffed, but tried it all anyways.
 Prawns and clams are still delicious, snails are still gross.
-Plus one octopus dish that I swear I had constantly in Thailand, but this was made with Mango, not Papaya, which makes it definitely a vietnamese dish and not at all Thai.
+Plus one octopus dish that I swear I had constantly in Thailand, but this was made with Mango, not Papaya, which apparently makes it definitely a Vietnamese dish and not at all Thai.
 I spent most of the dinner following the conversation through snatched loan-words and gestures, but it was still a fun time hanging out with friends / experiencing the more traditional night life.

-One post-script: I grabbed a shower (in the closet), and mid shower the whole family came to our room to hang out... they passed me my clothes over the wall, laughing something about traditional vietnamese experiences.
+One post-script: I grabbed a shower (in the closet), and mid shower the whole family came to our room to hang out... they passed me my clothes over the wall, laughing something about traditional Vietnamese experiences.

 Sunday, December 29, 2024